 Serve with an additional sprinkling of pecorino Romano and a few twists of black pepper.

-What is guanciale?
 Guanciale is an Italian cured pork made from the cheeks of a pig.
-It is similar in flavour to pancetta, but has a higher fat content, which adds richness to the classic spaghetti carbonara.
+It is similar in flavor to pancetta but has a higher fat content, which adds richness to the classic spaghetti carbonara.

-Is there cream in carbonara?
-Cream is not traditional in spaghetti carbonara.
+The cream is not traditional in spaghetti carbonara.
 The creaminess in a classic carbonara comes from the starchy pasta water combined with the gentle cooking of the eggs.
+Many restaurants use cream as a cheat in carbonara to prevent the sauce from curdling.

 Ingredients